10 Things to Do in Granada in Fall

 Autumn in Granada | ©Juan Caballero

-I'm sure you can't wait to start your trip and discover all there is to see and do in Granada- no wonder!
-The Nasrid city is full of culture and in autumn it also enjoys an enviable climate, which makes it even more appealing to stroll through its streets, participate in the festivals of its most famous neighbourhoods or taste the typical fruits of these months.
+I'm sure you can't wait to start your trip and discover all there is to see and do in Granada.
+No wonder!
+The Nasrid city is full of culture and in autumn it also enjoys an enviable climate, which makes it even more appealing to stroll through its streets, participate in the festivals of its most famous neighbourhoods or taste typical fruits of these months.

-With the golden colour of the leaves on the trees, autumnal landscapes arrive in Granada, which I encourage you to discover.
-The best thing is that this time of the year is like an intermediate step between summer and winter, so you can either go down to the coast or up to the snowy mountains.
+With the golden colour of the leaves of the trees, autumn landscapes arrive in Granada that I encourage you to get to know.
+The best thing is that this time of year is like an intermediate step between summer and winter, so you can either go down to the coast or up to the snowy mountains.
 How much do you want to go to Granada now?
 Take a pen and paper and write down all my recommendations.

-September is the month in which these festivities take place, ushering in the new season and bidding farewell to summer with music, dancing and lots of visitors.
+September is the month in which these festivities take place, which usher in the new season and bid farewell to summer with music, dancing and lots of visitors.
 Are you going to miss them?

 The Albaicín festivities

-There is nothing like visiting the Albaicín neighbourhood in Granada at the end of September, specifically on the 29th, when the pilgrimage of San Miguel is celebrated.
-This is one of the city's original neighbourhoods (it's right next to the Alhambra), so when you stroll through it you'll see how Christian culture blends with the city's Moorish past.
+There is nothing like visiting Granada's Albaicín neighbourhood at the end of September, specifically on the 29th, when the San Miguel pilgrimage is celebrated.
+This is one of the original quarters of the city (it is located next to the Alhambra), so when you walk through it you will see how the Christian culture mixes with the city's Arab past.

 What is the pilgrimage of San Miguel?
-In the old days the origin of the fiesta was in the Cerro del Aceituno; the local people would climb this hill and there they would organise craft markets and the young girls would wait with their mothers to be courted by the boys.
-Nowadays, part of the tradition is maintained, although the festivities have been opened up to the whole neighbourhood and even to the whole city of Granada.
+In the past, the origin of the fiesta was in the Cerro del Aceituno; the local people would climb this hill and there they would organise craft markets and the young girls would wait with their mothers to be courted by the boys.
+Nowadays part of the tradition is maintained, although the festivities have been opened to the whole neighbourhood and even to the whole city of Granada.

 The Zaidín festivities

-Another place where they enjoy the arrival of autumn is in Granada's Zaidín neighbourhood, although its history is more recent, as it began to be built in the 1950s.
+Another place to enjoy the arrival of autumn is in Granada's Zaidín neighbourhood, although its history is more recent, as it began to be built in the 1950s.

-As well as a lot of flamenco, there is also a lot of rock, as Zaidín organises a festival dedicated to this style of music.
+As well as lots of flamenco, there is also plenty of rock, as the Zaidín organises a festival dedicated to this style of music.
 The concerts are outdoors, taking advantage of those last days of summer and first days of autumn that allow you to be (and dance) outside.
 The best thing?

-Admission is free and it's an opportunity to discover new national and international bands.
+Admission is free and it's an opportunity to discover new national and international groups.

 2. Enjoy the best flamenco during the Autumn Festival in Granada

-Granada is a very artistic city, something you will notice as soon as you arrive and see the number of tablaos flamencos, theatres and museums.
-In late autumn in particular, there is an event that highlights this: the Granada Autumn Festival.
+Granada is a very artistic city, something you will notice as soon as you arrive and see the number of flamenco clubs, theatres and museums.
+At the end of autumn in particular, an event takes place that highlights this: the Granada Autumn Festival.

 Every year different shows are organised in various locations around the city, such as the Isabel la Católica Theatre.
 Tickets cost approximately 30€-40€ per event.